omniscale/imposm3/docs/tutorial.rst

 Imposm can `deploy` all imported tables by updating the schema of the tables.
 To move all tables form ``import`` to the default schema ``public``::

-  imposm3 import -mapping mapping.yml -connection postgis://osm:osm@localhost/osm -deployproduction
+  imposm import -mapping mapping.yml -connection postgis://osm:osm@localhost/osm -deployproduction

 This will also remove all existing Imposm tables from ``backup`` and it will moves tables from the ``public`` to the ``backup`` schema.

 You can revert a deploy (moving ``public`` tables to ``import`` and ``backup`` tables to ``public``)::

-  imposm3 import -mapping mapping.yml -connection postgis://osm:osm@localhost/osm -revertdeploy
+  imposm import -mapping mapping.yml -connection postgis://osm:osm@localhost/osm -revertdeploy

 And you can remove the backup schema::

-  imposm3 import -mapping mapping.yml -connection postgis://osm:osm@localhost/osm -removebackup
+  imposm import -mapping mapping.yml -connection postgis://osm:osm@localhost/osm -removebackup

 You can change the schema names with ``dbschema-import``, ``-dbschema-production`` and ``-dbschema-backup``